meg-gutshall/flatiron-curriculum-notes/rails/10-routes-and-resources/routing-and-nested-resources.md

 But if we lean on our old friend Separation of Concerns, we can conclude that a post's comments are not the concern of an author and therefore don't belong nested two levels deep under the `:authors` resource.

 In addition, the reason to put the ID of the resource in the URL is so that we have access to it in the controller.
-If we know we have the post with an ID of `1`, we can use our ActiveRecord relationships to call:
+If we know we have the post with an ID of `1`, we can use our Active Record relationships to call:

 ```ruby
 @post = Post.find(params[:id])